folio-org/raml-module-builder/README.md

 		"fieldName": "address",
 		"multiFieldNames": "city,state",
 	```
-these 2 examples are equivelent and would be queried by using the fieldname such as:
+these 2 examples are equivalent and would be queried by using the fieldName such as:

 ```
-address = "Boston MA"
+address = Boston MA
 ```

 These fields are optional but mutually exclusive, you only need one of them.